duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

 ## Video of expected results {#demo-semantic-segmentation-expected}

 <figure>
-    <figcaption>LFV in the simulation.
+    <figcaption>This figure illustrates the expected LFV results in the simulation.
 Top-left: camera image.
 Top-right: predicted segmentation map.
 Bottom-left: result of line fitting using RANSAC in image space (note that we only consider the bottom-half of the image).
 Bottom-right: visualization of the ground-projected points in Duckiebot's coordinate frame, where the color blue corresponds to the predicted follow point and other colors correspond to the segmentation classes.
 The segmentation classes are: (1) yellow = yellow lines, (2) white = white lines, (3) purple = red lines, (4) red = duckiebot, (5) green = static obstacles (such as duckies, cones, and barricade), and (6) black = everything else.
 The Duckiebot drives autonomously using a pure pursuit controller.</figcaption>
     <img style='width:16em' src="sim.gif"/>
 </figure>

 <figure>
-    <figcaption>LFV in the real world.
+    <figcaption>This figure illustrates the expected LFV results in the real world.
 Left: camera image.
 Right: predicted segmentation map.
 The Duckiebot drives autonomously using a pure pursuit controller.
 The other Duckiebot with a duckie on top of its body was manually controlled.</figcaption>
     <img style='width:16em' src="real.gif"/>
 </figure>